BEAST-Fitting/beast/docs/install.rst

 Confirming Proper Installation and Run Sample Code
 -----------------------------------------------

-There is a small sample script named `'run_beast.py'` located in `'beast/beast/examples/phat_small'` as a quick check to confirm the BEAST installation is working.
+There is a small sample script named `run_beast.py` located in `beast/beast/examples/phat_small` as a quick check to confirm the BEAST installation is working.

-In `'beast/beast/examples/phat_small'`, place a soft link named `'beast'` pointing two levels up:
+In `beast/beast/examples/phat_small`, place a soft link named `beast` pointing two levels up:

 ``$ cd beast/beast/examples/phat_small``